 Galactose is a sugar that is found in milk.
 In other words, we can say that it is milk sugar.
 However, it is made up of two sugars, gal and glucose.
 Furthermore, it is 65% as sweet as sucrose.
 The milk consists of acid known as lactic acid and has lactose present in it.
-Moreover, a galactor molecule linked with glucose molecule forms a lactose molecule.
+Moreover, a galactor molecule linked with a glucose molecule forms a lactose molecule.

 It is abbreviated as Gal and is a monosaccharide sugar that is sweeter than glucose.
 Though, the main dietary source is glucose.

 D–Galactose is a monosaccharide sugar that serves as an energy source and glycosylation component.
-It is a C-4 epimer of glucose and often used as a source of carbon in culture media.
-Galactose is a component of the disaccharide lactose and released upon hydrolysis by β-galactosidase enzymes.
+It is a C-4 epimer of glucose and is often used as a source of carbon in culture media.
+Galactose is a component of the disaccharide lactose and is released upon hydrolysis by β-galactosidase enzymes.

 It is a subcategory of carbohydrates and the most abundant monosaccharide.
 Glucose is mainly made by plants and most algae during photosynthesis from water and carbon dioxide, using energy from sunlight, where it is used to make cellulose in cell walls.